-Uganda is one of Africa’s most scenically diverse countries.
-Thanks to its varied habitats, the country is home to an impressive range of wildlife that amazes even experienced nature lovers.
-In the national parks, you search for lions, elephants, buffalo, leopards, hyenas, hippos, zebras, and the unique Ugandan kob.
+This 10-day journey captures the essence of Uganda’s incredible biodiversity.
+Thanks to its varied habitats, Uganda is home to an impressive range of wildlife that amazes even experienced nature lovers.

-This 10-Day Uganda Safari also leads you to high-altitude rainforests.
-Here, you encounter chimpanzees and mountain gorillas in the wild.
-Combined with the friendliness of the local people, all the ingredients are present for an unforgettable journey through Uganda’s highlights.
 The accommodations are carefully selected for their location, small scale, and atmosphere.
 One highlight is the beautifully located Mutanda Lake Resort.
 From your veranda, you enjoy views over Lake Mutanda.
 In the background rise the seven volcanoes of the Virunga range.
 Almost all excursions included in this trip are covered in the price.
 This allows for relaxed and worry-free travel.

 At Greenway, we are always looking for special experiences.
 For travelers who want even more, our specialists are happy to suggest unique activities.
-These include a night walk in Kibale Forest, lion GPS tracking in Queen Elizabeth National Park, canoeing on Lake Mutanda, or mountain biking among zebras in Lake Mburo Game Park.
+These include a night walk in Kibale Forest, lion GPS tracking in Queen Elizabeth NP, canoeing on Lake Mutanda, or mountain biking among zebras in Lake Mburo Game Park.

 Accommodation Options:

-Midrange: The Boma Hotel
+Semi-Luxury: The Boma Hotel or similar

-Luxury: No.5 Boutique Hotel
+Luxury: No.5 Boutque Hotel or similar

 Accommodation Options: